SHULKERPLAY/SHULKERPLAY/README.md

 :envelope_with_arrow: *You can contact me on [my Discord server](https://discord.gg/e2HcXrQ) or write to a.volkhin(at)lunarcreators(dot)ru*

 :books: As a system administrator, I write various scripts that automate some actions or simply perform interesting tasks.
-I have experience with Python, Batch, Bash, PowerShell, and JavaScript.
+I have experience with Python, Batch, Bash, PowerShell, and JavaScript (node.js).

 :blue_heart: Recently, I created a tool for the Russian-speaking community that allows users to learn about newly blocked Internet resources in Russia, - [Zapretyan](https://github.com/SHULKERPLAY/Zapretyan).
 Additionally, I developed a version of this tool using a WebHook, called [Zapretyan Lite](https://github.com/SHULKERPLAY/Zapretyan-Lite).
 This is a pre-built solution for creating a Discord bot, as well as a pre-configured setup for using the tool through a WebHook without the need to create a bot.